tannerbohn/tannerbohn.github.io/linksaver.markdown

 - Network-in-network (NiN) had the great and simple insight of using 1x1 convolutions to provide more combinational power to the features of a convolutional layers.

 - the great insight of the inception module was the use of 1x1 convolutional blocks (NiN) to reduce the number of features before the expensive parallel blocks.
-This is commonly referred as bottleneck
+This is commonly referred as “bottleneck”

 - ResNet have a simple ideas: feed the output of two successive convolutional layer AND also bypass the input to the next layers!